-We have 3 luxury glamping cabins ‘Woodland Clearing’, ‘Yorkshire Fog’ and ‘Fox-Tail’.
-Our individually decorated cabins, each enjoy a private setting carefully selected to allow you to relax and enjoy the scenery.
+We have seven luxury glamping cabins.
+‘Woodland Clearing’, ‘Yorkshire Fog’ and ‘Foxtail’ are standard cabins with shared washroom facilities.
+‘Bird Cherry’, ‘Meadowsweet’ and ‘Filed Mouse’ are ensuite cabins.
+‘Wild Bramble’ is a luxury ensuite with king size bed.
+Our individually decorated cabins each enjoy a private setting carefully selected to allow you to relax and enjoy the scenery.
 On the colder, wilder days our insulated cabins are kept toasty warm with log burners allowing you to hunker down, relax and escape.

 Car parking is kept a short walk from the cabin site.
-We provide you with carts to transport your luggage along the footpaths to the cabins.
+We provide you with wheelbarrows to transport your luggage along the footpaths to the cabins.

 FOOD AND PROVISIONS

 There is a pub in our local village (Kirkby Malzeard), where you can also find a small corner shop and butchers who can provide basic supplies.
 Pateley Bridge is a short drive away and has larger selection of shops, two very well renowned butcher shops (Kendall’s is our favourite) and a fabulous Italian restaurant.

 We are happy to arrange little extras for you including breakfast baskets, BBQ packs, picnic hampers or romantic gestures.
 All can be pre-arranged upon request.

 Our site can be quite exposed to the elements and is remote so we recommend that our guests bring warm clothing, their wellies and a torch!
 Our water supply is from a natural spring and as part of our plan to minimise the impact on our environment, we encourage our guests to use our water sparingly and ask guests to bring bottled water with them (there is a fresh water supply provided in the amenity building).